Helena Montana Temple: History

-Plans to build a temple in Helena were announced on April 4, 2021, by church president Russell M. Nelson.
+Plans to build a temple in Helena were announced on April 4, 2021, by church president Russell M. Nelson, along with 19 others the same day, the most new temples announced in a single day.

 In June 2021, the LDS Church released the location and rendering for the planned temple, with a groundbreaking, to signify beginning of construction, announced for later in the month.
-The groundbreaking was held on June 26, 2021.
-It is anticipated to take 18 months to construct.
+The groundbreaking was held on June 26, 2021, with Vern P. Stanfill presiding.